English cricket team in New Zealand in 2012–13

 The English cricket team toured New Zealand from 4 February to 26 March 2013, their first tour of New Zealand since 2008.
-The tour consisted of three Twenty20 International matches, three One Day Internationals and three Test matches; the Test series saw the teams contest the Astle–Atherton Trophy for the first time.
-No man of the match awards were given in the T20I or ODI series, with prize money being given to charity instead.
+The tour consisted of three Twenty20 International matches, three One Day Internationals and three Test matches.

 On the fifth day of the 3rd Test, Stuart Broad set a new record for the longest time spent at the crease without scoring a run, with 103 minutes out in the middle.
 The previous record was 101 minutes, set by New Zealander Geoff Allott against South Africa in 1999.